-- You're on track to arrive at the pickup location by the estimated arrival time
+- You're making progress to the passenger's pick-up location, and you're on track to arrive by the estimated arrival time

 Please note Lyft reserves the right to withhold, deduct, or reduce the amount of any cancellation fee payments at our discretion, including if fees are determined or believed to result from error, fraud, or a violation of the Lyft Terms of Service.

 You'll receive a no-show fee when you follow these steps:

 - Tap to arrive at the pickup location

 - Wait for the timer to count down to 0:00 without moving from the pickup location